 5. When author submits the revised manuscripts, the corresponding editor would review and edit the manuscript, and then assign the manuscript to the Editor-in-Chief who would make the final decision (accept or reject).

-To avoid bias, manuscripts of the editorial board members including Editors-in-Chief, Co-Chief-Editors, Associate Editors and other members will not be handled by him/herself in any stage of the review process.
+To avoid bias, manuscripts of the editorial board members including Editors-in-Chief, Co-Chief-Editors, Associate Editors and other members, and the authors who have conflict of interest with editorial board members will not be handled by him/herself in any stage of the review process.
+We ensure that the paper is handled confidentially by a different team member.
 If a manuscript is accepted, the Responsible Editors will then be responsible for reviewing the format, English grammar and language of the manuscript before sending it back to authors for revision.
 There are various publishing roles of editors in KeAi journal, more information can be viewed here.

 Use of Word Processing Software